 Following dinner on Friday our Patron Sasha Kagan told us about her life in knitting & crochet and we were delighted to see so many of her designs close up and get a preview of the stunning crochet shawl she created for Rowan Yarns 40th Anniversary.

-A full day on Saturday started with a talk by life member Pauline Turner reknowned for her International Diploma in crochet; one of the founder members of the Guild and first editor of the newsletter that would become our journal Slipknot.
+A full day on Saturday started with a talk by life member Pauline Turner renowned for her International Diploma in Crochet; one of the founder members of the Guild and first editor of the newsletter that would become our journal Slipknot.

 Once the sampler was rolled up again it was time for our afternoon workshops.